Congenital Breast ReconstructionConveniently located to serve Fairhope and Mobile, Alabama

 Flat or inverted nipples are due to tethering of the nipple by short underlying ducts.
 Outside the US, a suction device is available over-the-counter which provides correction for several hours at a time.
 Surgically these can be treated by incising the areolar skin and dividing the tethered ducts, but in females this can impair the future ability to nurse.

 Enlarged nipples may be surgically corrected.
 Long nipples can be shortened.
-Dr. Park prefers to barrel sleave the nipple to shorten it preserving ducts.
+Dr. Park and Dr. Rebowe prefer to barrel sleave the nipple to shorten it preserving ducts.
 A simpler technique is resection of the tip of a long nipple but this does cut many ducts.
 For excessive girth of nipple, treatment involves reducing the circumference of broad nipples.

 Enlarged areola, the darkened skin around the nipple, may be surgically corrected by removing the outer rim and tightening with a pursestring type of suture.